Delta One’s New JFK Lounge Has Raised the Bar—Here Are 5 Reasons We’re Impressed

 The Delta One lounge bar featuring blue high chairs around round bar tables, and a U-shaped bar

-The Delta One lounge bar is beautiful, but if you don’t want to get up for a drink, a velvet-trimmed beverage cart will be making the rounds.
+The Delta One lounge bar is beautiful, but if you don’t want to get up for a drink, just settle in—a velvet-trimmed beverage cart will make the rounds.

 Jason Dewey/Delta Air Lines

-One of the biggest draws of this new space is the 140-seat sit-down restaurant, The Brasserie.
-Offering three-course meals, the French-inspired menu was curated by Union Square Events and Restaurant Associates (a concept by famed restaurateur Danny Meyer) and offers options like hamachi crudo with avocado, chili crisp, and a honey citrus vinaigrette; rotisserie chicken accompanied by creamy Parmesan polenta, baby greens, and jus gras; and a dark chocolate soufflé with vanilla anglaise.
+One of the biggest draws of this new space is the 140-seat sit-down restaurant, the Brasserie.
+Offering three-course meals, the French-inspired menu was curated by Union Square Events and Restaurant Associates and offers options like hamachi crudo with avocado, chili crisp, and a honey citrus vinaigrette; rotisserie chicken accompanied by creamy Parmesan polenta, baby greens, and jus gras; and a dark chocolate soufflé with vanilla anglaise.

-While patrons can pick up libations, ranging from classic cocktails like a French 75 to signature sippers, like a peach maple syrup Old Fashioned, at the bar, they don’t have to get up if they don’t want to—every seat throughout the lounge receives service from a blue velvet-trimmed beverage cart.
+While patrons can pick up libations, ranging from classic cocktails like a French 75 to signature sippers, such as a peach maple syrup old-fashioned, at the bar, they don’t have to get up if they don’t want to; every seat throughout the lounge receives service from a blue-velvet–trimmed beverage cart.

-There’s also a Rejuvenation Bar that offers a handful of non-alcoholic beverages on tap, including green tea, beet juice, and a variety of flavored waters.
+There’s also the Rejuvenation Bar, which offers a handful of non-alcoholic beverages on tap, including green tea, beet juice, and flavored waters.

 An all-season terrace with runway views

-A Delta One lounge shower room with a sink blue tiles and white-and-grey marble, a robe hanging in the foreground, and a pocket door closet for ironing services
+A Delta One lounge shower room with a sink, blue tiles, and white-and-gray marble, plus a robe hanging in the foreground and a pocket door closet for ironing services

-The shower rooms feature two-way closets where travelers can hang clothing items they wish to have ironed while they freshen up.
+The shower rooms feature two-way closets in which travelers can hang clothing items they wish to have ironed while they freshen up.

 Jason Dewey/Delta Air Lines